Participating Faculty for Summer 2015

-- Dr. Preston Aldrich, Associate Professor and Chair, Biological Sciences:
+- Dr. Preston Aldrich, Associate Professor, Biological Sciences:

 My research lab deals with systems biology, specifically with the analysis of complex biological networks.
 I have ongoing projects in the following areas:

 Typically a student will work in two of these areas over the summer with a primary and a secondary project.
 Which projects are active depend on my interests and the interests and aptitude of the student.
 Students use a variety of software packages allowing the visualization and analysis of networks.
 Students also learn to write computer programs in Python allowing more refined analyses and modeling of networks.
 No prior programming experience is required.

 - Invasive plants - analysis and modeling of invasive plant spread using networks